 II am interested in either co-producing this project with another producer or open to straight script sale/option, depending on budget.
 I am also open to sharing book royalties after film release.

-There is a period in post high-school, early-to-mid 20's dating where most women find themselves blind-sided as they discover how disposable they are to most partners regardless of chemistry.
+There is a period in post high-school/college dating where most women find themselves blind-sided as they discover how disposable they are to most partners regardless of chemistry.
 It is not only the creeps in bars or the frat boys they are warned of, but the majority of men who they meet and fall in love with-the regular "nice" guys.
 Because they are groomed as young girls to believe they must find a partner early in life-with as few sexual partners as possible-or they won't find one at all, their 20's are often filled with a frantic search for "the one" before hitting the "dreaded age of 30."
 Meanwhile, their male peers-often encouraged by society- see it as a time to "play the field"-even with those they don't any romantic feelings for- usually unbeknownst to those partners until it is too late.
 The struggle to separate love and sex as easily as their lover so they can be happy with settling for only the physical part of a relationship their partner is willing to offer is often difficult.
 The physical drug-like addiction makes it difficult to let go even when it makes sense to.
-The lesson our female protagonist learns is if she can't find a partner who reciprocates her feelings she must be willing to walk away from dead-end relationships and pursue other passions in life so she may still find joy in life without love, while not giving up hope on the goal of finding success in both love and career goals.
+The lesson our female protagonist learns is if she can't find a partner who reciprocates her feelings she must be willing to walk away from dead-end relationships and pursue other passions in life so she may still find joy in life without love, while not giving up hope of finding success in both love and career .